Georgetown, Guyana: South Georgetown

 The south end incorporates communities of neighbourhoods along the eastern bank of the Demerara River such as Sophia, Roxanne Burnham Gardens, Albouystown, and Agricola.
 Those are well known and highly regarded poor areas of the city.
 Some areas such as Houston Estates, Ruimvelt and Thirst Park have retained high levels of affluence.

 Crime

 Armed robberies occur regularly in Georgetown, especially in businesses and shopping districts.
-Particularly high crime areas of Georgetown include Tiger Bay, Albouystown, Sophia, all of south Georgetown, Buxton and Agricola.
-Robberies are a daily occurrence in the Stabroek Market area.
-A number of assaults have taken place in the botanical garden.
+Particularly high crime areas of Georgetown include Tiger Bay, Albouystown, Sophia, and Agricola.
+Pickpocketing is a daily occurrence in the Stabroek Market area.

 Utilities

 Power is supplied by the state-owned and controlled Guyana Power and Light.
 Water supply and sanitation in Guyana is handled by state-owned Guyana Water Incorporated.